-Totally got lost while taking a mountain track home.
-Forks leading to dead ends and more dead ends.
-I thought I knew where the tracks would go, But No, and running low on gas I decided to consult the all-knowing GPS unit as my “not so hot navi skills” weren’t getting anywhere.
+while taking a mountain track home, forks leading to dead ends with more dead ends.
+I thought I knew where the tracks led.
+Sadly, No, and running low on gas I decided to consult the all-knowing GPS unit as my “not so hot navi skills” weren’t getting anywhere.